csningli/MultiAgent/2/examples/README.md

 and hence compatible with all the subvisions in serise 2.

 ## Run An Example
-To run an example, say "amoebot".
-You need to at first change directory into "examples/amoebot".
+To run an example, say "amoebot", you need to at first change directory into "examples/amoebot".
 There is a README file for each of the examples.
 With it, you can find more information about the example.
 To run the example, you can simply "python" with the "\_sim.py" script.